 Children must be five by 30 June in the year they enrol in the Preparatory Year.
 There is no waiting list for enrolment in the Preparatory Year.

-Children must be six by 30 June in the year they enrol in Year 1.
-Under special circumstances, children may be enrolled at a younger age.
 For a child entering Year 1, schools require proof of the child's date of birth, such as a birth certificate, passport or visa.

 Think about how you can best prepare your child for the first day at school: